 Caring for a child who is on the autism spectrum can be one of the most joyous, most overwhelming things you’ll ever do.
 On the difficult days, it can be hard to know how best to keep your child safe and happy.
 Not only that, you also have to think about making your home a place your child feels comfortable in so she’ll be more open to interaction.

 Creating a safe, healthy home for your child on the autism spectrum doesn’t have to be difficult.
 It’s a matter of finding ways to allow her to grow and take in the world at her own pace.
 It will take some patience; you may make changes to your space only to find that the lighting is problematic, or that there’s too much visual stimuli.
 It might take a bit of time, but working with your child will ensure that your home is the perfect place for her to learn and grow.

 Here are some tips to get you started.

 Create a soothing place

 Many children on the autism spectrum live with sensory overload, which means they are overwhelmed easily by certain colors, lights, sounds, and textures.
+Parents tell us that even wearing Handsocks can help with this sensory overload and provide comfort.
 Talk to your child’s doctor about the best ways to create a relaxing home for your child, as everyone is different and has different needs.
 Generally, it’s best to go with neutral colors on the walls, keep the lighting simple, and keep the area relatively quiet, especially in her bedroom.
 Wood furniture is typically the best way to go since it has a soothing texture.